 - Coordinates all academic accommodations and services for students with disabilities

-- Develops faculty accommodation letters
+- Develops faculty accommodation letters and notifications

 - Maintains student files and database system